 The solvents are distributed and collected by Safety-Kleen service representatives.
 Containers are transported in specially-equipped, enclosed route trucks.
-Clean parts washer solvent is distributed from and used parts washer solvent returned to the service center where the parts washer solvent is stored in separate aboveground tanks for the clean and used parts washer solvent (parts cleaner 105 and premium solvent).
+Clean parts washer solvents are distributed from and used parts washer solvents returned to the service center where the parts washer solvents are stored in separate aboveground tanks for the clean and used parts washer solvents (parts cleaner 105 and premium solvent).
 Used parts washer solvent 105 is manifested from the customer as a hazardous waste.
-Used parts washer premium solvent is transported from the customer as a nonhazardous waste and only becomes hazardous once it is mixed in the used parts washer solvent tank.
+Used parts washer premium solvent is transported from the customer as a non-hazardous waste and only becomes hazardous once it is mixed in the used parts washer solvent tank.
 Warehouse space is dedicated for the storage of both clean and used immersion cleaner containers.
-The clean premium solvent (parts washer solvent) is also in the warehouse.
+The clean premium solvent is also stored in the warehouse.
 Safety-Kleen leases parts washing equipment, including partially filled containers, which double as the solvent reservoir of the parts washer.
-During servicing, the quantity of used solvent removed from each machine ranges from 5 to 20 gallons.
+During servicing, the quantity of used solvent removed from each machine ranges from 5 to 20 gallons, depending on the drum that services the machine.

-Periodically, a company truck is dispatched from one of Safety-Kleen's nationwide solvent recycle facilities to the service center to deliver a load of clean solvent and pick up a load of used solvent.
-Parts washer solvent is transported in bulk tank trucks between the service centers and the recycle facilities.
-Fresh parts washer solvent is also received at the facility in containers.
-Parts washer solvent is transported in containers between the customer and the branch.
-At the branch, it is added to the used parts washer solvent tank.
+Periodically, a company truck is dispatched from one of Safety-Kleen's nationwide solvent recycle facilities to the service center to deliver a load of clean solvent (parts cleaner 105) and pick up a load of used solvent (parts cleaner 105 and premium solvent).
+Parts washer solvents are transported in bulk tank trucks between the service centers and the recycle facilities.
+Fresh parts washer solvent is received at the facility in containers.
+Clean and used parts washer solvent is transported in containers between the customer and the branch.
+At the branch, used solvent is added to the used parts washer solvent tank.
 The immersion cleaner remains in the covered containers during transfer between the service centers and the recycle facilities.
-Approximately 97 percent of the solvent handled in the parts washer business is petroleum-based while the remainder is immersion cleaner.
+Approximately 97 percent of the solvent handled in the parts washer business is parts washer solvent, while the remainder is immersion cleaner.